AzureCR/azure-cli/src/command_modules/azure-cli-acr/README.rst

     Arguments
         --name -n [Required]: The name of the container registry.
         --password -p       : The password used to log into a container registry.
+        --resource-group -g : Name of resource group.
+You can configure the default group using `az configure --defaults group=<name>`.
         --username -u       : The username used to log into a container registry.

     Examples
-        List repositories in a given container registry.
-Enter login credentials in the prompt if admin user is disabled.
-            az acr repository list -n MyRegistry
+        List repositories in a given container registry. az acr repository list -n MyRegistry

 Show tags of a given repository in a given container registry